Price & Hours

 Recent visitors reveled in the sights and sounds of Chinatown.
 The striking architecture, variety of things to do and energy of the neighborhood is what made the area memorable to many travelers.
 Others appreciated how cheap Chinatown was in comparison to the rest of Singapore, and as such recommended buying any gifts you might want to bring back home here.
 And even if you're not looking to do much shopping, visitors say the food alone is more than worth the trek.

-Unless you wish to battle intense crowds, don't visit during the few weeks before the Chinese New Year, which occurs in January or February; last-minute shopping is a killer as stores jack up the prices.
-To reach the neighborhood, get off the subway at either the Chinatown or Tanjong Pagar MRT stops.
-To navigate your route, consult our guide to Getting Around Singapore.
-The attractions at Marina Bay are also within walking distance from here.
+Unless you wish to battle intense crowds, don't visit during the few weeks before the Chinese New Year, which occurs in January or February.
+To reach the neighborhood, hop off at the Chinatown MRT stop.
 For more information, check out Chinatown's website.